 - Robert Rauschenberg

 Of the various features that regulate our physical perception, sensory compensation is particularly fascinating.
 Its theory holds that sensual deprivation might actually enhance discernment, as one finds the body making up for diminished capacity in one area with what’s experienced as an increased acuity in others.
 It’s widely held, for instance, that a loss of hearing is accompanied by elevated senses of vision and taste.
-But studies suggest that what might outwardly read as elevated faculty is in fact more a matter of heightened awareness: denied one form of information, it seems that the mind can actually train itself to reallocate its resources, devoting keener attention to what does remain discernible, bringing the surrounding environment into new sums of focus.
+But studies suggest that what might outwardly read as increased faculty is in fact more a matter of heightened awareness: denied one form of information, it seems that the mind can actually train itself to reallocate its resources, devoting keener attention to what does remain discernible, bringing the surrounding environment into new sums of focus.

 To that end, one might point out that even within the deaf community, absolute impairment is rare.
-For the vast majority of us, hearing occurs in degrees, and for those of us with even the slightest capacity, the ear acts as a natural amplifier, increasing in sensitivity as stimuli recede.
-The quieter an environment grows, the clearer our impressions of it become, with even the most unassuming elements taking on heightened effect.
+For the vast majority of people, hearing occurs in degrees, and for those of us with even the slightest capacity, the ear acts as a natural amplifier, increasing in sensitivity as stimuli recede.
+The more quiet an environment grows, the clearer our impressions of it become, with even the most unassuming elements taking on heightened effect.
 Consequently, we discover that what passes for silence is rarely ever so; a genuine emptiness, a pure lack of resonance, proves to be not only an acoustic impossibility, but also a perceptive one.
 Though measurements remain subjective, we may each still find that the less information is imposed upon us, the more acute our grasp of what is there can be – to the point where, even in apparent stillness, there is always something to be observed.

 “Silence,” then, is something of a misnomer - a question more of relative perception than of absolute principle.
-As such, to approach it as subject is necessarily to speak conceptually: that is, in terms of symbol, of comparison, of equation, of discernment.
+As such, to approach it as subject is necessarily to speak conceptually: that is, in terms of comparison, of equation, of discernment, of symbol.